mrdvince/mrdvince/README.md

 # Hey, I'm Vince 👋

-### Deep Learning Practitoner, Software Engineer, & IT Professional
+### Deep Learning Engineer, Software Engineer, & IT Professional

 I'm a Software Engineer, Lover of Python, Node, Docker, and building cool stuff especially using Deep learning.
 - 🔭 Currently working on a sas to python compiler, building and deploying models on edge devices